Human Resources matrix management challenges

 The impact of matrix management is often felt most keenly by people in the central functions but maybe HR has it worse than some other functions.
 For functions like Finance, with a long tradition of functional and professional independenc,e this may be easier to manage.
 Every line manager has an opinion on HR (I know – I have been both a line manager and a HR person)

 Its critical that HR people learn strong matrix management skills for themselves, as well as being able to sponsor and promote the development of these skills in their organizations.
+Check out an interactive graphic of our matrix management learning path and module contents.

 What is your experience of HR in a matrix management structure?